codefresh-io/docs.codefresh.io/_docs/troubleshooting/kb-articles.md

 ---

-In this section, we offer helpful information about issues you may encounter and questions you might have.
+Here, we offer helpful information about issues you may encounter and questions you might have.

 {% for cat in site.kb-cat %}

 ### {{ cat }}

 <ul>
+    {% assign pages = site.docs | sort: 'title' %}
-    {% for page in site.docs %}
+    {% for page in pages %}
         {% if page.kb == true %}
                 {% for pc in page.categories %}
                     {% if pc == cat %}